-The condition of values is a result of exposure to cumulative effects of multiple pressures through the complex interconnections in the Reef system (Theme A) and the sensitivity of values to those effects (Theme C).
-Knowledge of the condition and trend of values is consequently critical to understanding vulnerability and managing for resilience.
+The condition of values is a result of exposure to conclusion of multiple pressures through the complex interconnections in the Reef system (memory and the sensitivity of values to those effects (Theme C).
+Knowledge of the condition and and any values is consequently critical to understanding vulnerability and managing for resilience.